Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: A Scheme for a Universal Fault-Tolerant Gate Set

-We now illustrate one scheme by which the no-go theorem presented in Sec.~\ref{Sec:NoGo1} can be circumvented to allow for universal quantum computing with defects in a topological stabiliser code.
+The fault-tolerant constructions we have presented in the previous section are constrained by the no-go theorem of Sec.~\ref{Sec:NoGo1}, and so do not yield universal gate sets for quantum computing.
+We now turn to a scheme by which this no-go theorem can be circumvented, allowing for universal quantum computing with defects in a topological stabiliser code.
 Specifically, we present a scheme for realising a universal gate set on logical qubits encoded in defects in a stack of three 3D surface codes without magic state distillation.
-Our scheme is similar to that of Vasmer and Browne \cite{Vasmer}, but has the advantage that it can be performed entirely by manipulating defects in the bulk of the code and so allows for arbitrarily many logical qubits to be encoded in a single memory.
+Our scheme is similar to that of Ref.~\cite{Vasmer}, but has the advantage that it can be performed entirely by manipulating defects in the bulk of the code and so allows for arbitrarily many logical qubits to be encoded in a single memory.
 In particular, we show that braiding of these defects can achieve the necessary entangling gates between these logical qubits for universality, without the need for lattice surgery between different code blocks.
-This illustrates how, despite the limitations discussed in Sec.~\ref{Sec:Limitations}, braiding defects in higher dimensional codes can still be a useful tool in the pursuit of universality.
+This illustrates how, despite the limitations discussed in Sec.~\ref{Sec:Limitations}, braiding defects in higher dimensional codes can still be a useful tool in the pursuit of universal fault-tolerant quantum computation.